 How long does colic last?

-No one remedy will make colic symptoms go away for good, or even work every time.
+No one remedy will make those baby colic symptoms go away for good, or even work every time.
 “Some treatments may not work for your child at all, while some may seem like a lifesaver,” Blanchard says.
 It’s really about experimenting with different tactics and seeing what works.
-You can try some or all of these colic remedies to help baby calm down, reduce the intensity of her crying and regain a bit of your sanity.
+You can try some or all of these colic remedies to help baby calm down, reduce the intensity of their crying and regain a bit of your sanity.
 But as always, talk with your pediatrician before starting any colic remedies.

 • Probiotics.
 Some colicky babies may have an imbalance of the “good bacteria” in their digestive tract.
-Since probiotics help keep that natural balance, some pediatricians, including Hammond, prescribe them for babies who have colic, as long as baby doesn’t have a milk protein intolerance or problem with her immune system.
+Since probiotics help keep that natural balance, some pediatricians, including Hammond, prescribe them for babies who have colic, as long as baby doesn’t have a milk protein intolerance or problem with their immune system.
 While some doctors have debated their effectiveness, Dyan Hes, a board-certified pediatrician and founder of Gramercy Pediatrics in NYC, says probiotics can also help reduce gas, which is one of the things doctors suspect factors into colic.
 “Probiotics certainly don’t do any harm, so we’re fine with them,” she says.

 You can also experiment with some of these home remedies for colic:

 • Hold baby upright while feeding.
 Being in a vertical position may help reduce how much air baby swallows, Blanchard says.
-Burp him frequently, which also helps reduce gas and may offer some colic relief.
+Burp them frequently, which also helps reduce gas and may offer some colic relief.

 • Swap in formula for colicky babies.
 If you’re formula-feeding, try one called hydrolysate infant formula, which can sometimes make a difference, especially if baby has a milk intolerance or allergy to cow’s milk.
 “They can help.
 They don’t always reduce the crying time, but we try,” Hes says.
 “Because there’s no specific cure, we try formulas with hydrolyzed proteins or whey protein.
 For some parents, it’s miraculous.”
 Just a heads up, though—this special formula is usually more expensive than traditional formula.
-Still, if you suspect baby has colic, always speak with your pediatrician before switching to a formula for colicky babies, since you want to make sure the change makes sense for baby and that you aren’t just switching to something that’s going to make baby feel the same or worse.
+Still, if you suspect baby has colic, always speak with your pediatrician before switching to a formula for colicky babies, since you want to make sure the change makes sense for baby and that you aren’t just switching to something that’s going to make them feel the same or worse.

 • Stick to a bedtime.
 “One thing I tell parents is that babies can become colicky when they’re tired,” Hammond says.
 “So in that first month of life, try to make sure baby doesn’t stay up too late.
 Parents will try to get the baby back to sleep every two hours or so, and as a result, they’re not staying awake for long stretches.”

 • Play music or white/background noise.
 Another soothing way to remind a colicky baby of being in your belly?
 Steady noises that are loud (within reason).
 Buy a white noise machine or download a white noise app.
 “Just make sure to place it across the room so you don’t affect your baby’s hearing,” Blanchard says.
 You can also play some static on the radio, run a fan, vacuum, clothes dryer or hair dryer, or comfort baby with a toy or in a swing or seat that plays calming sounds like ocean waves or a rainstorm.

 • Gripe water.
 Although there’s not a lot of evidence that says gripe water works, some moms swear by it as a natural colic remedy.
 “Gripe water is perfectly fine to try,” Crosby says.
 Just speak to your doctor before using gripe water or any other alternative colic remedies and carefully read the instructions so you give baby the right dose.

 Though it’s popped up on parenting boards, Hes advises against using essential oils to soothe a colicky baby.
 “Absolutely do not use essential oils!” she says, because they could have adverse effects.
 “Babies should not be inhaling those scents.”

 And then there are so-called baby bottles marketed as “anti-colic.”
-Says Hes, “Yes, there are bottles where you swallow less gas, but there’s no such thing as a true ‘anti-colic bottle.’”
+Says Hes, “yes, there are bottles where you swallow less gas, but there’s no such thing as a true ‘anti-colic bottle.’”
 So as much as you want to help your colicky baby, beware of advertising claims.